meerkatone/Binary-Ninja-to-Gephi-Plugin/README.md

 # Binary-Ninja-to-Gephi-Plugin

-A Binary Ninja plugin that exports the call graph of a binary to a GEXF file for visualization in Gephi.
+A Binary Ninja plugin that exports the call graph of a binary to a GEXF file for visualisation in Gephi.

 ## Features

 - Exports the complete call graph from a Binary Ninja analysis
 - Includes function names, addresses, sizes, and instruction counts as node attributes
-- Outputs in GEXF format, compatible with Gephi visualization software
+- Outputs in GEXF format, compatible with Gephi visualisation software
 - Integrated into Binary Ninja's UI with a simple tools menu option

 ## Installation